tapfortap/Documentation/iOSAPIReference.md

   - _TapForTapBannerAd_ - a new instance of a BannerAd

-#### public (void)setBannerAdListener(BannerAdListener bannerAdListener)

-Sets a listener on the BannerAds.
-This should only be used if the BannerAd is decalared in a layout it is retrieved using Android's `findViewBytId(int id)` method.
-Otherwise use the factory methods [createAndShow(context, bannerAdListener)](public-static-BannerAd-createAndShowContext-context-BannerAdListener-bannerAdListener)

-**Parameters**

-  - _bannerAdListener_ - An listener

----

 #### - (void)startShowingAds

 Causes ads to start being downloaded and shown.